+Fall Spring Fall Spring

-Fall 1 st Year Spring1st Year Fall 2 nd Year Spring 2 nd Year
+1st Year 1st Year 2 nd Year 2 nd Year

 Minimum 2 2 5 5

 Maximum 8 8 12 12

 ^{}Based upon 12 hours per week in the field

 Fieldwork Liaison

 The student's practicum/internship course instructor is the liaison contact between the fieldwork site and the university.
 The faculty person acts on behalf of the student to ensure an optimal learning situation.
 If problems arise with your field placement, you should contact your instructor immediately.
 You are expected to contact your liaison as soon as a problem begins to develop.
 Problems caught early stand a better chance of being successfully resolved.
 You must complete and turn into your instructor a field progress report each semester.